buildsome/buildsome/doc/index.md

 # Buildsome

 Buildsome is a generic build tool which provides emphasis on correctness while keeping the ease of use.
-The guiding principal is that partial rebuilds should be fast, and always yield outputs that are identical to full builds, regardless of the complexity of the build tree.
+The guiding principle is that partial rebuilds should be fast, and always yield outputs that are identical to full builds, regardless of the complexity of the build tree.